 (Mexico and Central/South America)

-With a close resemblance to Rosewood, Bubinga ranges from a pink/red to dark red/brown.
+Also known as African rosewood Bubinga ranges from a pink/red to dark red/brown.
 Sapwood is straw coloured.
 Bubinga frequently has a variety of figures.
 Bubinga has an exceptional strength-to-weight ratio.
+Super fun to say as well.

 (Dominican Republic, Cuba, Jamaica, Guatemala, Belize, and southeastern Mexico)